socomsystems/documentation/admin_manual/maintenance/package_upgrade.rst

 * Make a :doc:`fresh backup <backup>`.
-* Upgrade your Nextcloud snap: sudo snap refresh nextcloud
+* Upgrade your cyfrSpaces snap: sudo snap refresh nextcloud
 * Run :ref:`occ upgrade <command_line_upgrade_label>`.
-* Take your Nextcloud server out of :ref:`maintenance mode
+* Take your cyfrSpaces server out of :ref:`maintenance mode
   <maintenance_commands_label>`.
 * Re-enable third-party apps.

 Upgrade tips
 ------------

-Upgrading Nextcloud from a Snap is just like upgrading any snap package.
+Upgrading cyfrSpaces from a Snap is just like upgrading any snap package.
 For example:

  sudo snap refresh nextcloud

-Your Snap package manager only upgrades the current Nextcloud Snap.
-Then your Nextcloud server is immediately put into maintenance mode.
-You may not see this until you refresh your Nextcloud page.
+Your Snap package manager only upgrades the current cyfrSpaces Snap.
+Then your cyfrSpaces server is immediately put into maintenance mode.
+You may not see this until you refresh your cyfrSpaces page.

 .. figure:: images/upgrade-1.png
    :scale: 75%
-   :alt: Nextcloud status screen informing users that it is in maintenance mode.
+   :alt: cyfrSpaces status screen informing users that it is in maintenance mode.

 Then use ``occ`` to complete the upgrade.
 You must run ``occ`` as your HTTP user.
 This example is for Debian/Ubuntu::